-The main purpose of the bulletproof vest is to provide ballistic protection against edged weapons and to protect vital organs such as the heart, lungs, liver, kidneys, spleen, backbone, etc. This protection can also be extended to thighs, lower abdominal region as well the arms.
+The main purpose of the Body Armour is to provide ballistic protection against edged weapons and to protect vital organs such as the heart, lungs, liver, kidneys, spleen, backbone, etc. This protection can also be extended to the thighs, the lower abdominal region as well arms.

 A ballistic material must pose very high strength that can absorb and dissipate the impact energy of a projectile in order to work efficiently.
 The energy dissipation characteristics of ballistic material largely depend on the sonic velocity of fibre and the construction of the material.
 The sonic velocity is related to the elastic modulus of a fibre.
 A higher elastic modulus results in the impact of energy to travel further and faster due to its higher sonic velocity and can be represented as follows: